allamand/aws-cdk-eks-multi-region-workshop/content/60-deploy-app/200-single-region/_index.en.md

 ### CodeBuild for Container image build

-When the developer commits the source, it should automatically build a new image based on this.
+When the developer commits the code to the source, it should automatically build a new image that will capture the changes.
 We will use CodeBuild to accomplish this.
 AWS CodeBuild is a fully managed build service on the cloud that compiles source code, runs unit tests, and creates artifacts that are ready to deploy.

 With a buildspec, you can define your build job.

 1) In a typical application, a `buildspec.yml` file can be created and defined in the root path of the code repository.
 2) You can also specify when defining CodeBuild project.
-In this workshop, we will define the buildspecs, which are commonly used across regions, directly by CDK to centrally manage them.
+In this workshop, we will define the buildspec files, which are commonly used across regions directly by CDK, to centrally manage them.

 1. Paste the code below to create the ECR Repository.